What other names is Lutein known by?

 Likely Effective for...

 - Lutein deficiency.
-Taking lutein by mouth is effective for preventing lutein deficiency.
+Taking lutein by mouth prevents lutein deficiency.

 Possibly Effective for...

 - An eye disease called age-related macular degeneration (AMD).
-Population studies suggest that people who consume higher amounts of lutein in their diet have a reduced risk of developing AMD.
-However, increasing dietary intake of lutein might not reduce the risk of AMD in people who already have a high intake of lutein.
-Taking lutein supplements for up to 12 months can improve some symptoms of AMD, but it does not seem to prevent AMD from becoming worse.
-Research on the use of lutein together with other ingredients shows conflicting results.
+People who eat higher amounts of lutein in their diet seem to have a lower risk of developing AMD.
+But people who already eat high amounts of lutein don't seem to benefit from increasing their intake even more.
+Taking lutein supplements for up to 36 months can improve some symptoms of AMD.
+But it does not seem to prevent AMD from becoming worse.
+Research on the use of supplements containing lutein and other ingredients shows conflicting results.

 Possibly Ineffective for...